minishift/minishift/docs/minishift_start.md

       --no-proxy string                 List of hosts or subnets for which proxy should not be used.
   -e, --openshift-env stringSlice       Specify key-value pairs of environment variables to set on the OpenShift container.
-      --openshift-version string        The OpenShift version to run, eg. v1.4.1 (default "v1.4.1") --public-hostname string          Public hostname of the OpenShift cluster.
+      --openshift-version string        The OpenShift version to run, eg. v1.4.1 (default "v1.4.1") --password string                 Password for the virtual machine registration.
+      --public-hostname string          Public hostname of the OpenShift cluster.
       --registry-mirror stringSlice     Registry mirrors to pass to the Docker daemon.
       --routing-suffix string           Default suffix for the server routes.
       --server-loglevel int             Log level for the OpenShift server.
       --skip-registry-check             Skip the Docker daemon registry check.
+      --username string                 Username for the virtual machine registration.
       --vm-driver string                The driver to use for the Minishift VM.
 Possible values: [virtualbox vmwarefusion kvm xhyve hyperv] (default "kvm")
 ```